documentationfor yFiles for HTML 3.0.0.1

 Fonts

-Fonts can be converted from strings that adhere to the CSS shorthand property for fonts.
+Fonts can be created from strings that adhere to the CSS shorthand property for fonts.

 const labelStyle = new DefaultLabelStyle({